thaodev/FilmQueryProject/README.md

 #Technologies Used
 - My SQL
 - Java
-- Driver for DB Connection, POM file for setup Driver
+- Driver for DB Connection, POM file for setup Driver using dependency in Maven
 - MAMP for local server

 #Lessons Learned